 Furthermore in Ultimate Spider-Man, Gwen Stacy does what she does best: dying.
 But whereas her death in the classic continuity was a major series turning point and one of the most shocking and unexpected events in the history of comics, forever solidifying Norman Osborn as Peter's greatest nemesis, in the Ultimate universe she's jumped in Peter's backyard by mindless monster Carnage and sucked dry.
 The suddenness and brutality of her Ultimate death still caused it to have a considerable impact on the series though and in any case she comes back.
 As Carnage!

 Crisis Crossover series, especially at DC, are notorious for killing off characters who've been around a long time in awkward, Red Shirt like ways, just to show how bad the Big Bad is.
 These characters are lucky if they get more than one or two lines of dialogue.
-Some examples include the Losers, Dove of Hawk and Dove, and the original Mirror Master in Crisis on Infinite Earths, Justice Society of America members Atom (Al Pratt) and Dr. Mid-Nite in Zero Hour (Hourman also died, but he got better), and most of the Freedom Fighters (Phantom Lady, Human Bomb, Doll Man) in Infinite Crisis.
+Some examples include the Losers, Dove of Hawk and Dove, and the original Mirror Master in Crisis on Infinite Earths, Justice Society of America members Atom (Al Pratt) and Dr. Mid-Nite in Zero Hour!
+(Hourman also died, but he got better), and most of the Freedom Fighters (Phantom Lady, Human Bomb, Black Condor) in Infinite Crisis.

 Teen Titans characters like Pantha and Wildebeest died just to give Superboy-Prime, who'd already had a Face–Heel Turn, a moment where he crosses the Moral Event Horizon.
 Neither of these characters are given many lines, or a chance for those not familiar with them already to get to know them, before they die.